victorbondaruk/access/UPGRADE.md

     composer update

-### Jetstream 3.x Livewire Stack
+### Access 3.x Livewire Stack

 #### Views

-You should move the published Jetstream components from `resources/views/vendor/jetstream/components` to `resources/views/components`.
+You should move the published Access components from `resources/views/vendor/jetstream/components` to `resources/views/components`.

-You should also move the published Jetstream mail views from `resources/views/vendor/jetstream/mail` to `resources/views/emails`, taking care to note the new directory name of `emails` instead of `mail`.
+You should also move the published Access mail views from `resources/views/vendor/jetstream/mail` to `resources/views/emails`, taking care to note the new directory name of `emails` instead of `mail`.

 Next, you should remove all references to the `jet-` prefix from your views.
 For example: